FearlessSolutions/meridian/README.md

 At this point, you will be able to run the Grunt tasks.

-*Some Node Modules have been checked into the repo (not a normal best practice), The node_modules directory will be removed from teh project at a later point, when the team is comfortable with the process.
+*Some Node Modules have been checked into the repo (not a normal best practice), The node_modules directory will be removed from the project at a later point, when the team is comfortable with the process.
 In the future, developers will be responsible for running `npm install` to get the dependencies.*